OFS/ofs.github.io/hw/d5005/user_guides/ug_qs_ofs_d5005/ug_qs_ofs_d5005.md

 |OpenCL Shim| Provides a layer that is used by the OpenCL/OneAPI runtime to communicate with the kernel|

 <a name="heading-1.3"></a>
-### **1.3 Introduction to Intel OFS**
+### **1.3 Introduction to OFS**

-Each Intel OFS reference FIM targets a specific platform, but the modular hardware, software, simulation and test infrastructure allows you to modify each part of the design and test environment for your own custom acceleration platform card.
-The current Intel OFS reference FIM for Stratix 10 FPGA targets the Intel FPGA PAC D5005 board.
-This document focuses exclusively on the Intel OFS release targeting the Intel FPGA PAC D5005 board.
+Each OFS reference FIM targets a specific platform, but the modular hardware, software, simulation and test infrastructure allows you to modify each part of the design and test environment for your own custom acceleration platform card.
+The current OFS reference FIM for Stratix 10 FPGA targets the Intel FPGA PAC D5005 board.
+This document focuses exclusively on the OFS release targeting the Intel FPGA PAC D5005 board.

-The Intel OFS repositories (in [OTCShare](https://github.com/otcshare) and [OPAE](https://github.com/OPAE)) on GitHub provide the following components targeting an Intel FPGA PAC D5005:
+The OFS repositories (in [OTCShare](https://github.com/otcshare) and [OPAE](https://github.com/OPAE)) on GitHub provide the following components targeting an Intel FPGA PAC D5005:

 - **opae-sdk**: Contains the Open Programmable Acceleration Software Development Kit source code and build scripts.
 The following submodule repositories are contained within `opae-sdk`: